MicrosoftDocs/dataexplorer-docs/data-explorer/proof-of-concept-playbook.md

 - **Goal D**: We'll have tested the data ingestion rate of incremental data loading and will have the data points to estimate the data ingestion and processing time window.
 - **Output D**: We'll have tested the data ingestion rate and can determine whether our data ingestion and processing requirements can be met with the identified approach.
     - **Test D1**: Test daily, hourly, and near-real time data ingestion and processing.
-    - **Test D2**: Execute the continuous (batch or streaming) data ingestion and processing while running end-user queries.
+    - **Test D2**: Execute the continuous (queued or streaming) data ingestion and processing while running end-user queries.

 Be sure to refine your tests by adding multiple testing scenarios.